 How do jurisdictions ensure that youth in care receive the academic credits they have earned when they move?

 Addressing the educational needs of youth in care and ensuring prompt and full credit for previous coursework is important for a number of reasons.
 Achieving success in school is necessary for children’s lifelong employment and economic trajectories.
-All children in foster care deserve positive educational opportunities and experiences to achieve their full potential.
-Addressing the educational needs of children in care can also help strengthen placement stability and permanency outcomes.
-When children are on track educationally, attend school regularly, and do not have school problems, they can often return home more quickly and are more likely to find permanent foster or adoptive families.1,2
+All children in foster care deserve positive educational opportunities and experiences to achieve their full potential.1,2

 Taken together, these two pieces of federal legislation emphasize the shared responsibility of educational and child welfare agencies in ensuring that the educational needs of children in foster care are being met promptly.
 A number of states have gone further than the federal legislation, passing laws pertaining to school stability and completion, such as requiring credit transfer policies at the local level.

-The following jurisdictions have passed statewide policies to ensure that youth in foster care are awarded credit for all work completed, so they can stay on track for high school graduation:
+The following jurisdictions have enacted statewide policies to ensure that youth in foster care are awarded credit for all work completed, so they can stay on track for high school graduation:

 Recognizing the need for a statewide, uniform partial credit calculation tool, the California Child Welfare Council adopted a partial credit model policy in September 2013.
-This policy was developed by the California Department of Education, California Department of Social Services, California School Boards Association, California County Welfare Directors Association, several members of the California Legislature, school districts, child welfare agencies, and foster youth advocates.
-This group developed a Partial Credit Policy Manual that provides comprehensive information to ensure foster youth are awarded credit for all work completed so they can stay on track for high school graduation.
+This policy was developed by the California Department of Education, California Department of Social Services, California School Boards Association, California County Welfare Directors Association, several members of the California Legislature, school districts, child welfare agencies, and youth advocates who have had experience in foster care.
+This group developed a Partial Credit Policy Manual that provides comprehensive guidance to ensure youth in foster care are awarded credit for all work completed so they can stay on track for high school graduation.
 It provides a partial credit calculation formula, explanations of the policy’s provisions, and implementation tools for use by school personnel and social workers.

 South Carolina’s Education Bill of Rights for Children in Foster Care (S.C.
 Code 59-38-10) requires that each school district accepts full or partial course work satisfactorily completed by a child in foster care while attending a public school, nonpublic school, or nonsectarian school in accordance with state and district policies or regulations for credit.
 Each school district shall ensure that when a decision to change the foster home placement of a child is made by the court or the Department of Social Services and the child must change schools, the grades and credits of that child must be calculated as of the date the child left school, and the child’s grades must not be lowered as a result of these circumstances.